 Faculty members are a large part of this support network for students and we are delighted to welcome those new to the UW who are engaged in diversity-related research, teaching or service.
-Each fall we also recognize similar faculty who have recently earned the great distinction of tenure here at the UW.
-I hope you will take some time to learn a little more about them and what they bring to our campus communities in Seattle, Bothell and Tacoma.
+Each fall we also recognize similar UW faculty who have recently earned the distinction of tenure.
+I hope you will take some time to learn more about them and what they bring to our campus communities in Seattle, Bothell and Tacoma.

-I invite you to visit OMA&D eNews to learn more about the highlights occurring here on campus and in the community.
-We continue to be grateful for the generosity of you, our alumni and friends, who make it possible for OMA&D to provide educational opportunity and access for students.
+We also continue to be grateful for your generosity.
+Our alumni and friends make it possible for OMA&D to provide educational opportunity and access for students.
 We always enjoy hearing from you so be sure to fill out the OMA&D Alumni Connect Form to share what is happening in your world.

 Sheila Edwards Lange